MSchmoecker/HammerTime/README.md

 ## Changelog
+0.2.1
+- Fixed an error that could occur with some modded items, which caused the recipe disabling to not work properly

 0.2.0
 - Added option to disable crafting recipes of hammer that are active in this mod.
 Enabled by default
 - Mod names for every mod are now are shown in the settings